 When needing to make a purchase decision, consumers turn towards the first company that comes to mind.
 Your brand helps to place you at the top of that list.
 The manner in which you deliver on the promises you make, and the quality of products or services you provide, work to keep you on the mind of consumers.
 Combine the manner in which you do business with a consistent online presence to take a prominent place in front of your target market audience.

-Each time you add value to the customer experience, you are working to increase brand loyalty with that client.
+Each time you add value to the customer experience, you are working to increase brand awareness as well as brand loyalty with that client.
 They begin to seek out new products or services that you offer simply because they appreciate the value that you provide.
 By maintaining a relevant position in the minds of consumers, you demonstrate that quality and value are still important assets within your organization.
 Your brand awareness keeps customers coming back and brings potential customers to your doorstep so that they can see exactly what is behind your brand.